Skip to main content

 • The procedures received are considered not medically necessary, experimental, investigational, or cosmetic.

-• The coverage requires pre-authorization.
+• The coverage requires preauthorization.

 Important Note: You must submit your appeal within 180 days of the date on the Adverse Benefit Determination or denial letter.

-How to get started on your appeal
+How to start your medical appeal

 Use the Member Appeals Form (PDF) to file appeals.
+A Spanish language appeals form is available in our member forms library.

 • Gather necessary information, including medical history, health records, referrals, or additional facts.